jmespath/jmespath.lua/README.rst

 The ``runtime`` function accepts a hash of the following configuration options:

+cache
+  Set to ``false`` to disable caching of parsing expressions into ASTs.

 fn_dispatcher
     A function that accepts a function name as the first argument and a sequence of arguments as the second argument.
 This can be useful for